 3 German Sausage Appetizers You Can Make In A Flash

 The one thing you can always expect to find in German dishes is smoky and juicy sausages.
+They are excellent dishes to serve at dinners with family.
 These recipes will turn them into crowd-pleasing appetizers that your guests won’t be able to stop munching on.

 Germany is best known for its endless varieties of sausages, so it’s no surprise that there is a sausage salad.
 This low-carb recipe features thin strips of sausage seasoned with vinegar, pickles, onions, and oil.